 Your KPIs benefit when you optimize your Google Ads campaigns with long-tail keywords.
 That’s because they are intent-driven, more specific, and less competitive.

 • Greater specificity: Longer keywords typically have more specific meanings as they include more words.
-This helps you reach a more defined audience with more specific intent.
+This helps you reach a more defined audience with more specific intent, much like exact match keywords do.

 Another great place to find these keywords is in the keyword planner.
 Choosing the right keywords and keyword match types will help you achieve the performance you want on the Search Network.